Kristina01111000/Drws_site/README.md

 Nutrition group

 - share a recipe?
 Not against the idea of outside recipes ie quinoa salad recipe
-- check on the recipes on 4elifestyle
+- check on the recipes on 4elifestyle in july, is it too coon to check them now?
-- talk about new spices to try
+- talk about new spices to try, the ones from the lesson
 - talk about different fruits and veggies?
 - picture of mung beans in a jar?